aedobbyn/beer-data-science/compile/compile.md

 ## Get and Prepare Data

-**GETting beer, the age-old dilemma**
+**GETting beer (the age-old dilemma)**

+All of the beer data was sourced from BreweryDB, a service that allows developers to request up-to-date beer data from the database of

-After creating a BreweryDB API key, we can supply the API with a request and receive a JSON response in return.
-The function below allows you to supply an endpoint and any additions you want to the URL.
+In order to do that yourself, the first step is to create your BreweryDB API key.
+Once you have that in hand, you can supply the API with a request and receive a JSON response in return.
+The function below allows you to specify an endpoint and any additional requests to the URL.
 You can find a list of available endpoints in the [BreweryDB documentation](http://www.brewerydb.com/developers/docs).
-You'll want to set the `key` to the API key you create.
+You'll want to set the `key` variable used inside the `paginated_request()` function to the API key you create.

 ```r